kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Architecture and Flow Diagrams

-*Klaudia is preparing the new diagram style, see <https://github.com/kyma-project/community/issues/542>.*
+For information about our diagram style, see [Diagrams](../02-diagrams.md).

 ### Screenshots